Site icon Circuit Ideas for You

 Formulas:

-Using simple rule and small math we can choose right parts so tester circuit work good.
+Below we are using simple rule and small math to choose right parts so tester circuit work good.

 LED resistor (100Ω):